Small Molecules

 Our expertise also encompasses all the key enabling capabilities for process development:

 Modeling, simulation and data science/AI.
 Modeling and data science are one of our biggest strengths.
-We are “practical” modelers and data scientists that understand the need for developing scalable process based on detailed understanding of the underlying physicochemical phenomena of the process.
+We are “practical” modelers and data scientists that understand the need for developing scalable process based on detailed understanding of the underlying physico-chemical phenomena of the process.
 Models are an integral part of our development approach, they are used to guide experimentation, design optimal target conditions, and explore operating regions.
-Our modeling and data science capabilities are extensively “agency tested”.
-We have experience filing low, medium, and high impact models.
+Our modeling and data science capabilities have been extensively “agency tested” through the filing of several mathematical models.